Powerlearnproject/se-day1-assignment-Asheville22/README.md

 Identify and describe at least three key milestones in the evolution of software engineering.

+The Birth of Software Engineering which was first introduced at the 1968 NATO Software Engineering Conference in response  to the software crisis-a period when software development faced significant challenges in cost overruns,issed deadlines and poor quality.This milestone marked the beginning o structured software development methodolgies.

+The Rise of Object-Oriented Programming(1980s-1990s) revolutionised software development .Languages like C,C++ and Java introduced the concept of inheritance and encapsulation making software more reusable and maintainable.OOP became the foundation of modern  software development.

+The Agile Revolution (2001-Present) which transformed software engineering by promoting continuous improvement.It prioritized flexibility,iterative dvelopment,customer collaboration and rapid delivery.It was published in response to the limitations of waterfall methodologies.

 List and briefly explain the phases of the Software Development Life Cycle.